TGGamer1/Dots/README.md

 - **The user is expected to backup important files beforehand**

-- The `home/shellconf/alias` file should be edited according to the user's liking, containing only `alias` definitions as it is sourced by `bash`, `zsh` and `fish` which use different syntax for functions.
+- The `home/shellconf/alias.fish` and `alias.zsh` file should be edited according to the user's liking, containing `alias`, `functions` and other things to the users liking as they as automatically sourced at every new instense.

-- `Oh-My-Zsh` and `FIsher` should be installed by the user prior to running `setup_shell.sh`.
+- `Oh-My-Zsh` and `Fisher` should be installed by the user prior to running `setup_shell.sh`.

 <div align="center">
     <h3> Enjoy your setup! 🚀 </h3>